-With a long-standing tradition of excellence, the School of Education offers pre-professional programs leading to the Bachelor of Science in Education and teacher licensure in the state of Indiana.
+With a long-standing tradition of excellence, the School of Education offers pre-professional programs leading to the Bachelor of Science in Education.

 Indiana University has been training teachers since 1851 and began granting degrees in 1924.
 Today, Indiana University's School of Education is one of the country's most respected educational institutions for the preparation of teachers, administrators, and specialists in all areas of education.
 The School of Education has full equality with the other professional schools of the university and grants the degrees of Bachelor of Science in Education, Master of Science in Education, Specialist in Education, and Doctor of Education.